xiix0/scam/README.md

-Q:	What's the difference between a Mac and an Etch-a-Sketch?
+One of the most striking differences between a cat and a lie is that a cat has only nine lives.
-A:	You don't have to shake the Mac to clear the screen.
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"